 - form an opinion on a food supplement or dietary intervention strategy with a health claim, and to evaluate its role in the prevention or treatment of a disease from a nutritional and pharmacological point of view;

 - use and evaluate (sources of-) information on medicines and food supplements that are made available through the internet.

 - 24 lectures;

 - 4 tutorials (of half a day each);

 - 1 E-learning module on immunopharmacology;

-- 1 group assignment about a drug, respectively;
+- 2 group assignments about a food supplement and drug, respectively;

 - organised feed-back and self-assessment sessions.

 Final mark is based on individual written exam(s) with open and multiple choice questions.
 During the course, there will be 2 written (partial) exams which each count for 50 % of the final mark.
 The first (partial) exam is taken on the Monday of week 5 of the course (in 2020-2021 this is week 13 of the academic year).
 This first exam covers the topics general pharmacology and pharmacokinetics, which are taught during the first 4 weeks of the course (lectures 1-6 ; theory of the practicals, and specified parts of the syllabus).
 The first partial exam contains open questions only.

 The second partial exam is taken during the regular exam period in December.
 It covers the topics specific pharmacology and pharmacotherapy as well as legal and regulatory aspects of drugs and food supplements.
 These more cognitive elements are covered by lectures 7-12, the tutorials, the textbook, specified parts of the syllabus and the case studies.
 Questions will be a mix of multiple choice questions and open (knowledge) questions.